Biomolecular chemistry

 Know-how and skills

-Cross-disciplinary skills
+Cross-functional skills

 • Formulate a research project after analyzing the bibliography

-• Master the main analysis methods
+• Mastering the main methods of analysis

 • Implement experimental approaches

-• Use computer tools
+• Use the computer tool

-• Fluency in scientific English (spoken and written)
+• Mastering scientific English (spoken and written)

 • Designing new molecules